 3) Community thank you cards

 Honor your community’s heroes and thank them for their service with a homemade thank you card.
-Start with cardstock paper or a jumbo construction pad, fold, and write your message of gratitude.
-Use stickers, a favorite phrases stamp set, and markers, crayons, or poster paints to decorate.
+Start with a jumbo construction paper pad, fold, and write your message of gratitude.
+Use stickers, a favorite phrases stamp set, washable non-roll markers, easy-grasp triangular crayons (that won’t roll away), or poster paints to decorate.